What The xXx Cast Is Doing Now, Including Vin Diesel

 Ready to feel old?
-It has been nearly 20 years since Vin Diesel set out to prove that Dominic Toretto wasn’t his only character willing to risk life and limb in the name of a good time.
-With the introduction of the 2002’s xXx and main character Xander Cage, Diesel etched out a place for himself in today’s Hollywood that would see the unconventional action star come back time and time again to kick ass, drive cars off bridges, and drink more Sobe than a turn-of-the-century teenager could take down at the local skate park.
-But what about the rest of the xXx cast.
-What have they been up to lately?
+It has been 20 years since Vin Diesel set out to prove that Dominic Toretto wasn’t his only character willing to risk life and limb in the name of a good time.
+With the introduction of 2002’s xXx, and main character Xander Cage, Diesel etched out a place for himself in Hollywood as an action star who would come back time and time again to kick ass, pull off logic-defying stunts like driving cars off bridges, and drink more SoBe than a turn-of-the-century teenager could take down at the local skate park.
+But, what about the rest of the xXx cast?
+What have they been up to lately the past couple of decades?

-Sure, there are names like Samuel L. Jackson and Asia Argento who have both continued to have rising star power since their characters debuted in Rob Cohen’s energy drink-fueled answer to 007 and other spy franchises.
-But then there are those lesser known names who made up the rest of the main cast from xXx.
-What have those guys (and girls) been up to?
-Well, since there’s so such thing as too much xXx, let’s get started…
+Sure, there are stars like Samuel L. Jackson, who has continued to have rising star power in the years since appearing in Rob Cohen’s energy drink-fueled answer to 007 and other spy franchises.
+Then there are those lesser known names who made up the rest of the xXx cast.
+What have they been up to?
+Well, since there’s no such thing as too much xXx, let’s spend a few minutes getting up to speed with all of those familiar faces…

 Vin Diesel (Xander Cage)

 Vin Diesel wasn’t even a year removed from becoming one of the biggest names in young Hollywood when he snowboarded down an avalanche in xXx, and he hasn’t really stopped since then.
-Following his return to the Fast and Furious franchise in the 2009 soft reboot, Diesel has appeared as Dominic Toretto in five additional movies with another on the way: 2021’s F9.
-But it hasn’t been all muscle cars and insane stunts for the action star over the years as he has leant his voice to Groot in the Guardians of the Galaxy franchise and other Marvel Cinematic Universe properties, which he will return to in 2022.

-But acting isn’t the only venture of Vin Diesel’s, as the star made his first foray into the music world with his single “Feel Like I Do,” which premiered on the The Kelly Clarkson Show in September 2020.
+Following his return to the Fast and Furious franchise in the 2009 soft reboot, Diesel has appeared as Dominic Toretto in six additional movies with another on the way: Fast X, which is slated to open in theaters in May 2023..
+It hasn’t been all muscle cars and insane stunts for the action star over the years, though, as he has lent his voice to Groot in the Guardians of the Galaxy franchise and other Marvel Cinematic Universe properties.
+Diesel will reprise the role again first in the Disney+ animated series, I Am Groot, and then again in Guardians of the Galaxy Vol. 3, which is slated to open in theaters on May 5, 2023.
+Acting isn’t the only venture of Vin Diesel’s, as the star made his first foray into the music world with his single “Feel Like I Do,” which premiered on the The Kelly Clarkson Show in September 2020.

 Samuel L. Jackson (Augustus Gibbons)

 A little more than half a decade after Samuel L. Jackson brought NSA official Augustus Gibbons to life in xXx (followed by its two sequels), the Academy Award-nominated actor entered the most successful and visible portion of his legendary career: the Marvel Cinematic Universe.
-Starting in 2008’s Iron Man and pretty much every major MCU movie since, Jackson brought a level a gravitas to the role of Nick Fury.
-And by the looks of the December 2020 Disney announcements, we haven’t seen the end of Jackson’s Fury as he will be leading the Secret Invasion Disney+ series alongside his Captain Marvel costar Ben Mendelsohn.
+Starting with 2008’s Iron Man and pretty much every major MCU movie since, Jackson brought a level of gravitas to the role of Nick Fury.
+Though Jackson hasn’t appeared in a Marvel movie since 2019’s Spider-Man: Far From Home, we can expect to see a lot more of him in the future with various MCU projects, including the Secret Invasion series on Disney+.

+In recent years, Jackson has also appeared in everything from horror films like Spiral: From the Book of Saw, to buddy action comedies like Hitman’s Wife’s Bodyguard.
+He was also a major player in the Paws of Fury: The Legend of Hank cast in the summer of 2022.

 Asia Argento (Yelena)